 Crossbasket Castle

-“French classics in historic castle hotel” - AA Inspector
+“French classics with a twist in historic hotel.” - AA Inspector

 BLANTYRE, SOUTH LANARKSHIRE